Reikimann/TuxDocs/Chapter_1/distros.md

 Also its important to note that this is **our Subjective Views on each distro**.

-And with that we also wont jude them upon looks since that can entirely be changed, its how well i can be changed that we feel is important
+And with that we also wont jude them upon looks since that can entirely be changed, its how well i can be changed that we feel is important.

-## Linux Mint
-- Package manager: **APT**
-- Stability
-- Securety / Privacy
-- Customizabilaty
-- Speed / Productivity
-- Ease of use: **8**
-- Update cylce
-- Package selection

 ## Arch linux
 - Package manager: **Pacman**
 - Stability
 - Securety / Privacy
-- Customizabilaty: **9**
+- Customizabilaty:
 - Speed / Productivity
-- Ease of use: **3**
+- Ease of use:
 - Update cylce
 - Package selection